michaelelkabas/Crowdfunding_ETL/README.md

 Step 3) Confirm the successful creation of tables by running a SELECT statement for each table.
 Verify the correctness of data import by running additional SELECT statements to check the imported data.
-Address any discrepancies or errors encountered during the verification proces
+Address any discrepancies or errors encountered during the verification process

 Contributors:  Michael Elkabas and Heidi Chang